cats256/portfolio/projects/14-focus-block/README.md

 ### Ideas to implement

+- Post demo video in various subreddits, including r/chrome, r/firefox

+- Add to blocklist, remove from blocklist, add to whitelist, remove from whitelist

+- Check if site is blocked when switching to a new tab with focus mode enabled

+- Add alt attribute when hover over the buttons

-- Hover mode for my button similar to my Etch-a-sketch project
+- Hover mode for my buttons similar to my Etch-a-sketch project

 - Password protection before disabling